Form Handling

 <textarea &value={inputValue}></textarea>

-For radio buttons and checkboxes, we can add &checked to synchronize the selected state with variable values:
+For radio buttons and checkboxes, you can add &checked to synchronize the checked state with a variable value:

 qk